orbeon/orbeon-forms-doc/xforms/controls/textarea.md

 - `xxf:cols`: same as HTML input `cols` attribute
 - `xxf:rows`: same as HTML input `rows` attribute
-- `xxf:maxlength`: same as HTML 5 input `maxlength` attribute (not all browsers support this attribute as of 2011-03)
+- `xxf:maxlength`: same as HTML 5 input `maxlength` attribute (not all browsers support this attribute, and some have bugs)

 You can add the `appearance="xxf:autosize"` attribute on the `<xf:textarea>` to get the textarea height to automatically adjust to its content.